brill-software/brill_client/README.md

 yarn build
 ```

-The build takes a while and the resulting build can be found in the **/build** directory.
+The build takes a while and the resulting build can be found in the Brill Client **/build** directory.
 Before building the Brill Server,
 the contents of the **/build** directory need to be copied over to the Brill Server static content directory.
 There's Gradle
 task for copying the files over.
 In production, the Brill Server acts a a Web Server and serves the files in the static
 content directory.